wongyouth/rucaptcha_no_cookies/README.md

 We don't add any new API, the API remains the same as `rucaptcha`.
 Please refer to [rucaptcha](https://github.com/huacnlee/rucaptcha) and just forget about `rucaptcha_no_cookies`.

+## How it works

+1. Include a hidden input for session_id within the form next to the captcha image.
+2. Upon clicking the captcha image, trigger the request with the session id as the query parameter.
+3. Upon form submission, the `verify_rucaptcha?` will retrieve the session_id from the `params`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.